 As a responsible investor we have examined modern slavery risks across our holdings in high risk sectors.
 Consumer companies are most at risk of exposure to modern slavery but those with robust supply chain management strategies are likely to be best placed as the spotlight becomes brighter.
 View Modern slavery: How new regulation will impact consumer companies.

 Modern slavery and companies' management of their workers and suppliers more broadly, are becoming increasingly important to our analysis of the companies we invest in.
 As attention on this topic grows and transparency improves, we will continue to strengthen our assessment of business practices and engage with companies where we believe tougher action is needed.

 This statement has been approved by the Boards of Schroders plc, Schroder Investment Management Limited, Schroder & Co.
-Limited, Schroder Unit Trusts Limited and Schroder Real Estate Investment Management Limited and will be reviewed and updated annually.
+Limited, Schroder Unit Trusts Limited, Schroder Investment Management North America Limited and Schroder Real Estate Investment Management Limited and will be reviewed and updated annually.
 For our 2016 Slavery and Human Trafficking Statement, please click here.